California’s Wage Garnishment Laws: What You Need to Know

 How to Stop Wage Garnishment in California

-You have options for stopping the wage garnishment.
+You may have options for stopping the wage garnishment.
 First, try to work with your creditors.
 Garnishing your wages is expensive and labor-intensive for them and they are often willing to work out a payment plan with debtors.
-Even if they’re not willing to work with you, you still have options.
+Even if they’re not willing to work with you, you may still have options.
 You may want to seek help from a consumer credit counseling service.
 These non-profit organizations can help you negotiate a payment plan with creditors.
 Once creditors agree to such a payment plan, they can no longer garnish your wages.

-Finally, you can stop wage garnishment by filing for bankruptcy.
+Finally, you can stop most wage garnishment by filing for bankruptcy.
 The automatic stay will stop wage garnishment for the duration of the bankruptcy and you can deal with those debts through the bankruptcy process.
 Note that the automatic stay cannot stop wage garnishment to pay child and spousal support debts.

 Seek Help from a Bankruptcy Attorney